 Early Medieval Castles

-The oldest types of castles were used as a defence against invading tribes who only had one idea in their mind, to steal everything you had.
+The oldest types of castles were used as a defense against invading tribes who only had one idea in their mind, to steal everything you had.

-The first basic forms of castle defences originated from fortifications that were for the benefit of noble families.
+The first basic forms of castle defenses originated from fortifications that were for the benefit of noble families.